K. K. Seet: Academic career

 Seet holds a PhD from the University of Exeter, and Master's degrees from the University of Edinburgh and the University of Toronto.
-He has been the recipient of a Fulbright Fellowship (as Visiting Fellow at the City University of New York) and two British Council Fellowships.
-Seet was responsible for establishing the Theatre Studies programme at the National University of Singapore (NUS) in 1992.
+He has been the recipient of a Fulbright Fellowship (as Visiting Fellow at the City University of New York), and two British Council Fellowships.
+Seet was responsible for establishing the Theatre Studies programme at the National University of Singapore (NUS) in 1992, and directed plays such as Details Cannot Body Wants, Singapore's first R-rated play.
 He was a tenured academic in the NUS Department of English Language and Literature for 22 years before choosing to take early retirement in June 2012.

 Seet has written fifteen books.
 The Istana was presented to Blair House, the official guest house of the US President.
 Another book, In Unison, was presented to the Vice Premier of China.
 A third, Singapore Celebrates, is buried in a time capsule.
 His book Death Rites was twice dramatised for TV by Arts Central.
 Seet has also published in journals such as Camera Obscura: Feminism, Culture, and Media Studies, TDR: The Drama Review, Theatre Journal, Theatre Research International, and World Literature Today.